 Requirements: Preregistration is required for all Hunter Education class formats.

-Department ID – Students will need to provide a Department ID number (or if they do not wish to get a Department ID number at this time a Social Security Number).
+Customer ID – Students will need to provide a Customer ID number.
 Students should provide this number ONLY on their Hunter Education class registration.
 This number is required to complete any registration.
-To get a Department ID number call 602-942-3000.
+Get a Customer ID number

 Purpose: The purpose of Arizona’s Hunter Education Program is to promote safe, knowledgeable and responsible hunter conduct, to emphasize the importance of wildlife management, laws and regulations, and to encourage the safe handling of firearms and hunting equipment.